CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 | 4                   | unsigned int              | mode_color_mode     | 0                | Mode color_mode value                                  |
 | 2                   | unsigned short            | mode_num_colors     | 0                | Mode number of colors                                  |
 | 4 * mode_num_colors | RGBColor[mode_num_colors] | mode_colors         | 0                | Mode color values                                      |

+\* The mode_value field was removed starting with protocol version 6.
+This is an internal-use-only field that does not need to be exposed to clients.
+For protocol versions 5 and below, the client must track the mode_value received from the server and send it back as part of the UpdateMode/SaveMode packets.

 ## Zone Data